AlexAegis/rx_bevy/crates/bevy_kit_action/readme.md

     check if it starts any of the chords, in a single frame it should be possible to trigger multiple steps in a chord, so order matters: finding started chords could be done from the actions side, as that's cheaper, but then the rest of the "did it continue" checks must be done from the chords side and search all incoming actions even if they were "processed already"
-- What can an action do?
-  - Start/Activate
-  - Ongoing/InProgress
-  - End/Deactivate
-- Differences between what I want and bevy_enhanced_input
-  - Mappings between actions and actions to different entities.
-For example if an rc-car controller can be switched between 2 cars
-- Extract the core of this library about envelopes into it's own crate